qist/tvbox/TVBoxOSC/ReadMe.md

 #How to update OKTV when site gone to carry history?
-1. long click VOD field in Setting
+1. LONG click VOD field in Setting
 2. update url to the new url (label with be changed due to limited chars)
-3. refresh with sources.json and the label will updated correctly
+3. refresh with sources.json, eg, "RobYang總源" and the label will updated correctly
 4. go to history and everything should stay